 Use enum for subjects and universities.

-To avoid repetition of source code call constructors from each other with keyword this(<parameters>).
+To avoid repetition of source code, call constructors from each other with keyword this(<parameters>).

-Use the constructor of the class as a place where the number of objects of class Student is increasing.
+Use the constructor of the class for increasing the number of objects created from class Student.

-Display on the console in all fields of the class Student, followed by a blank line.
+Display on the consoleeach field of the class Student, separated by a blank line.

-Define as private all members of the class Student and then using Visual Studio (Refactor -> Encapsulate Field) define automatically the public get / set methods to access these fields.
+Define as private all members of the class Student and then use Visual Studio (Refactor -> Encapsulate Field) to automatically define the public get / set methods for accessing these fields.

-Create a few students and display the whole information for each one of them.
+Create a few students and display the entire information for each one of them.

-You can use the static constructor to create instances in the first access to the class.
+You can use the static constructor to create instances during first access to the class.

 Declare three separate classes: GSM, Battery and Display.